RolandPheasant/TailBlazer/Documents/Large File Handling.md

 ![Very fast file](https://github.com/RolandPheasant/TailBlazer/blob/master/Images/VeryFastFile.gif)

-This image illustrates that even when a a file is changing rapidly the user interface is still very smooth.
+This image illustrates that even when a file is changing rapidly the user interface is still very smooth.

 ## Low memory usage